BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 thee again into this land; for I will not leave thee, until I have done that which I have spoken to thee of.

+28:16 And Jacob awaked out of his sleep, and he said, Surely the LORD is in this place; and I knew it not.

+28:17 And